-Installing Arch Linux the Lazy Way
+Installing Arch Linux: the Lazy Way

 Hey fellow future-Arch-users!
-Today I’ll show you how to install Arch Linux without needing a PhD in wiki navigation.
+I’ll show you how to install Arch Linux without needing a PhD in wiki navigation.
 Thanks to the magical archinstall script, we can now get this done faster than it takes to compile Gentoo’s base system (okay, maybe not that fast).

-Step 1: Get the ISO (Like a Digital Pirate)
+1: Get the ISO (Like a Digital Pirate)

 First, grab the latest Arch ISO from their delightfully minimalist website:

-👉 archlinux.org/download
+archlinux.org/download

 Pro Tip: The “mirrors” page looks like it’s from 2003 – that’s how you know it’s legit.